 When should we use PUT and when should we use POST?

 The HTTP methods POST and PUT aren't the HTTP equivalent of the CRUD's create and update.
 They both serve a different purpose.
-It's quite possible, valid and even preferred in some occasions, to use POST to create resources, or use PUT to update resources.
+It's quite possible, valid and even preferred in some occasions, to use PUT to create resources, or use POST to update resources.

 Use PUT when you can update a resource completely through a specific resource.
 For instance, if you know that an article resides at http://example.org/article/1234, you can PUT a new resource representation of this article directly through a PUT on this URL.